Courtney Act

-In 2014, Courtney returned to recording music and released the extended play Kaleidoscope (2015), which included the title-track which was the official song for the 2016 Sydney Gay and Lesbian Mardi Gras.
-Courtney began performing in drag girl-group, The AAA Girls, released several singles and embarked on the North American, Access All Areas Tour (2015).
-In January 2018, Courtney appeared on season 21 of Celebrity Big Brother UK and ultimately won the series with 49.43% of the final public vote.
-She began branching into a hosting career, hosting The Bi Life, the UK's first bisexual reality dating show, on E! and her own television special, The Courtney Act Show.
-Courtney released "Fight for Love" in late 2018 for the Eurovision - Australia Decides final; she finished in fourth place.
+In 2014, Courtney released the extended play Kaleidoscope (2015); the title-track was the official song for the 2016 Sydney Gay and Lesbian Mardi Gras.
+In January 2018, Courtney appeared on season 21 of Celebrity Big Brother UK and ultimately won the series.
+She began branching into a hosting career, hosting The Bi Life on E! and her own television special, The Courtney Act Show.
+Courtney released "Fight for Love" in late 2018 for the Eurovision – Australia Decides final; she finished in fourth place.

 In 2019, Courtney competed and was runner-up on season 16 of the Australian version of Dancing with the Stars, where she was paired with Joshua Keefe.
-This made Courtney and Keefe the first same-sex pairing in the history of the Australian version, as well as the second same-sex pairing on any version of the show.
-Courtney/Jenek uses the pronoun she when referring to Courtney and he when referring to Jenek.
-In 2022, it was announced that Act would be a judge on the ITV reality competition series, Queens for the Night.
+In 2022, Act was a judge on the ITV reality competition series, Queens for the Night.

+Jenek uses the pronoun she when referring to Courtney and he when referring to himself.

-Early life
+Early life and education

-Jenek was born in Brisbane, Australia, and moved to Sydney at age 18.
-He was born to Gill and Annette Jenek and he has an older sister named Kim.
-His mother is of Danish descent and his father is of German descent.
-Growing up, Jenek would always dress up and sing and dance.
-In 1987, he entered a competition, Tiny Tots, which was a charity pageant show for children.
-At a young age, Jenek began attending The Fame Talent School where he became close friends with twins Lisa Origliasso and Jessica Origliasso, who would later become The Veronicas.
-The group would perform together for twelve years.
+Shane Gilberto Jenek was born on 18 February 1982 in Brisbane, Australia, and moved to Sydney at age 18.
+He was born to Gill and Annette Jenek and has an older sister named Kim.
+His mother is of Danish descent and his father is of German descent; they worked in Kings Cross and befriended cabaret performer and TV personality Carlotta.

+Growing up, Jenek would always dress up and sing and dance, but couldn't identify with anything that was portrayed in the media.
+In 1987, he entered a competition, Tiny Tots, which was a charity pageant show for children, and won.
+At a young age, he began attending The Fame Talent School, where he became close friends with twins Lisa and Jessica Origliasso, who would later become The Veronicas.
+The group performed together for twelve years, performing acts such as pantomime in local shopping centres such as the Strathpine Centre, the Toombul Shopping Centre, and Westfield Chermside.

 Jenek found school difficult due to bullying over his sexuality.
 He began to think something was wrong with him during his teenage years.
-Jenek received high grades at school and he was going to study medicine to become a doctor instead of an entertainer.
+He attended Nashville Primary School in Brighton, but his parents wanted him to go to a private school for his secondary studies, so he transferred to St Paul's Anglican School in Bald Hills a year early to "acclimatise".
+Jenek disliked the school, and moved to Sandgate District State High School after two years at St. Paul's.
+After school, he would frequently go clubbing with friends in Brisbane, particularly on Mary Street.
+Jenek received high grades at school and he was going to study medicine to become a doctor.

 He first attended the Stonewall Club in the mid-90s and Jenek states that was the start of his "big queer life".
-He originally intended to take the name Ginger Le'Bon and be a "redheaded, smoky voiced nightclub singer."
-Instead, he took the stage name Courtney Act, a pun on the phrase caught in the act as pronounced in a non-rhotic accent such as Australian English.
-When growing up, Jenek couldn't identify with anything that was portrayed in the media.
+While touring colleges, he visited the National Institute of Dramatic Art, and, instead of moving forward to Perth to tour the Western Australian Academy of Performing Arts, he spent a week in Sydney behind his parents’ backs "living a lifetime of gay".